 Students in sixth, seventh and eighth grades are eligible for the Honor Roll.
 Students achieving an average of 93 percent and above in their "core classes" that meet daily will be on the Gold Honor Roll.
 Students averaging grades between 86 and 92 percent in their "core classes" that meet daily will be on the Red Honor Roll.
-Any student who has earned a F in any subject will not be eligible for Honor Roll.
+Any student who has earned an F in any subject will not be eligible for Honor Roll.

-ARTIST OF THE MONTH
+BODEN REISCHL ARTIST OF THE MONTH

-Student artwork is hung around the building and each month selected artwork will appear in the "Artist of the Month" gallery on our first floor.
-The Artist of the Month student recognition and art program is supported by the members of the Home and School Association.
+Student artwork is hung around the building and each month selected artwork will appear in the The Boden Reischl Artist of the Month gallery on our first floor and on our website.
+The Boden Reischl Artist of the Month student recognition and art program is supported by the members of the Home and School Association.
+Learn more at school.stephen.org/art.